CasDragon/DragonFixes/README.md

 * Extra Arcana (feat) - Now includes the Eldritch Scion versions of the arcanas, so Eldritch Scion can pick arcanas that work for them
 * Eldritch Scion (magus archetype) - Prescient Strike, which used to last only 1 round and now correctly lasts 2
 * Apsu (deity) - Can now be selected with the Oracle class
+* Fixes several healing spells to now allow for targeting of enemies (for things such as "healing" the undead)

 Other fixes planned
 * None at the moment